 The following are possible destinations, view term calendars for specifics.

-In this Field Study, we will visit Spain´s northwest corner and greenest region, Galicia.
-A magical land of pilgrims, Celtic-influenced legends, white beaches and seafarers, Galicia has a medieval quality that has successfully withstood the test of time.
-Stops include Santiago de Compostela, final destination of the Camino de Santiago, and O Grove, a small fishing village.
-Students will go on a boat trip down the Ria Arousa and will see, first-hand, how mussel farming is done.
+We will visit Spain’s northwest corner and greenest region.
+A magical land of pilgrims, Celtic-influenced legends, white beaches and seafarers, Galicia has a medieval quality that has withstood the test of time.
+Stops include Santiago de Compostela, the final destination of the Camino de Santiago, and O Grove, a small fishing village.
+Students will go on a boat trip down Ría de Arousa and will see, first-hand, how mussel farming is done.
 They will also participate in a cooking and traditional dance/music workshop, which takes place at the eco-lodge where they’ll be housed on this four-day adventure.
 This trip is an excellent chance to see a delightfully different side of Spain, one that is deeply influenced by agriculture, the fishing industry, and the cult of St. James.

 Andalucía is a fascinating place for its spectacular Moorish monuments, beautiful white hill towns, sparkling blue coast and natural beauty of its mountainous country.
 This region is made up of eight provinces, all of which have their own unique culture and traditions.
 Stops on this itinerary include: Granada, Cordoba, and Sevilla.
 Some of the group activities include going to a flamenco show, touring the famous Alhambra and visiting a unique mosque-cathedral.